Meat – Benefits & Risks

-Whether it is white or red, whether it comes from beef, pig, lamb, chicken, turkey, the meat is the main source of protein for the body, providing all the essential amino acids.
+Whether it is white or red, whether it comes from beef, pig, lamb, chicken, or turkey, the meat is the main source of protein for the body, providing all the essential amino acids.

 Benefits

-- Participates in the construction and maintenance of all tissues and organs through the amino acid content.
+• Participates in the construction and maintenance of all tissues and organs through the amino acid content.

-- Prevents anemia from increased iron content, especially red meat or chicken and turkey breasts.
+• Prevents anemia from increased iron content, especially red meat or chicken, and turkey breasts.

-- 150 g of roast beef feeds 20% of the daily iron requirement for women and 25% of the daily iron requirement for men.
+• 150 g of roast beef feeds 20% of the daily iron requirement for women and 25% of the daily iron requirement for men.

-- Vitamin D from red meat helps fix calcium in the bones.
+• Vitamin D from red meat helps fix calcium in the bones.

 Risks

-- In meat, there are only saturated fats!
+• In meat, there are only saturated fats!
 Saturated fats in meat increase blood pressure and the risk of atherosclerosis.

-- Sausages and smoked foods contain a lot of salt, not recommended for people suffering from high blood pressure.
+• Sausages and smoked foods contain a lot of salt, not recommended for people suffering from high blood pressure.

-- Chicken and turkey skin is 100% fat.
+• Chicken and turkey skin are 100% fat.

-- Beef is as fat as pork.
+• Beef is as fatty as pork.

 Unlock The Simplest, Most Effective Way To Lose Weight For Good – The Custom Keto Meal Plan